Additional Congruences for generalized Color Partitions of Hirschhorn and Sellers: Introduction

-where for $|q|<1$, we adopt the notations $(a;q)_\infty=\prod_{i\geq0}^{}(1-aq^i)$, and $f_\ell:=(q^\ell;q^\ell)_\infty$.
-Inspired by their works, the subject captured the interest of researchers leading to numerous contributions for various analogous partition functions.
+Inspired by these results, the subject captured the interest of researchers leading to numerous contributions for various analogous partition functions from an arithmetic perspective.
 For a general overview of the theory of partitions, we refer the reader to the book of Andrews \cite{r2}.

-Very recently, one area of study in partitions is that of ``colored partitions" (partitions of positive integer into parts with colors).
-For instance, let $a(n)$ enumerates the partitions of $n$ wherein even part is monochromatic while the odd parts may appear in one of the three colors, this partition function $a(n)$ has several combinatorial interpretations, (see\cite{r1}).
-For instance, $a(3)=16$, denoting colors by subscripts the partitions in questions are:\\
+Very recently, an overreaching area of study in partitions is that of ``colored partitions" (partitions of positive integer into parts with colors).
+For instance, let $a(n)$ enumerate the partitions of $n$ wherein even part is monochromatic while the odd parts may appear in one of three colors.
+This partition function $a(n)$ has several combinatorial interpretations (see \cite{r1}).
+For instance, $a(3)=16$, where the partitions in question can be written with colors denoted by subscripts:

 The generating function for $a(n)$ is given by